Purdue-CS193/homework-0-mhornero/index.md

+# Marina's First CS193 Homework
 ## Welcome to the Food Market

+Things I like about CS193:
+- It is taught by students so it is more dynamic
+- We will learn how to use the command line
+- It will be useful for the future

 Imagine that there is a big piece of bread and on top of that there are slices of tomato.
 That was my dream.
 It is also my favourite food.
 You can find the image here: